-Contact us about Solar Maintenance
+Contact our Solar Power Sunshine Coast team about Solar Maintenance

 The Clean Energy Council have advised that effective 21st February all inverters in the Shenzen SofarSolar (more commonly known as Mass Energy) inverters have been delisted due to safety concerns.
 It will be up to the Electrical Safety Office to determine whether the...

 Damaged DC cabling and water ingress into DC isolators is the single largest cause of solar fires in Australia.
 Don't risk your home and family get your solar power system inspected today.
 If you live on the Sunshine Coast we can inspect your solar power system from...